Enjoying Joy

 • Then you’re exactly who this work is for.

-Joy Curious and Joy Trusting were created for adults who find good feelings overwhelming, suspicious, or inaccessible.
+Joy Curious was created for adults who find good feelings overwhelming, suspicious, or inaccessible.

 You don’t have to feel joy to begin.